-Merck also misplayed its assessment of a drug for hospitalized COVID-19 patients, the biological immunomodulator MK-7110.
-The company acquired the drug in a $425 million buyout of Oncolmmune last November but halted its development when the FDA asked the company for more data after an unsuccessful trial.
-With that decision, the company voided a $365 million supply deal with the U.S.
+Merck also took an unsuccessful gamble on a drug for hospitalized COVID-19 patients, the biological immunomodulator MK-7110.
+The company acquired the treatment in a $425 million buyout of Oncolmmune last November but halted its development after the FDA asked the company for more data.
+With that decision, the company voided a $356 million supply deal with the U.S.

 But the drug giant has also had its struggles with molnupiravir.
 The company stopped development of the medicine for hospitalized COVID-19 patients in April after mid-stage data showed the drug wouldn't likely demonstrate clinical benefit in those patients.